Berkel Domestic Slicers

 Berkel Red Line 250 Food Slicer in glossy red finish with 250mm blade

-The Red Line range offers extra power and capacity for keen home cooks, BBQ enthusiasts, and anyone slicing larger joints, salamis, or cured sausages more frequently.
-With adjustable thickness across 14 settings, it provides excellent control while remaining practical and manageable in a home kitchen.
+The Berkel Red Line offers extra power and capacity for keen home cooks, BBQ enthusiasts, and anyone slicing larger joints, salamis, or cured sausages more frequently.
+With adjustable thickness across 14 settings, it provides excellent control while remaining practical in a home kitchen.

 Important UK Buying Considerations